Updated on October 30, 2019

 Having received so many questions about this issue, we absolutely needed to write this post.
 And although this is a really frustrating situation, the error can be easily fixed in most cases.

-This error usually happens because of 2 main reasons: 1) The Google Analytics browser cache or cookies have been corrupted or 2) An ad-blocker is blocking Google Analytics.
+This error usually happens because of 3 main reasons: 1) The Google Analytics browser cache or cookies have been corrupted; 2) An ad-blocker is blocking Google Analytics; or 3) If you are using GSuit, your account does not have permissions to access Google Analytics

 Subsequently, to fix the blank screen error we need to delete the browser cache and cookies and/or disable the ad-blocking extension or software.
 After this you can try again to go to Google Analytics login page and refresh the page.